jasht1/Uni-Projects/Robotics and Automation/Assignment Coursework/Answers/Transformations/3 Simple x Rotation.md

 > [!Question]-
 > ![3.
 Consider the rotation about x of P1 to P2](Questions.md#3.%20Consider%20the%20rotation%20about%20x%20of%20P1%20to%20P2)

+%% Page Break %% <div style="page-break-after: always;"></div>

-### General Transformation Matrix for Simple Rotation
+### 3a.
+General Transformation Matrix for Simple Rotation
 %%[[2025-03-25]] @ 20:45%%

 The [figure](image-4-x199-y336.png) shows a simple rotation.

 ![image-4-x198-y90|400](image-4-x198-y90.png)

-The form of the Homogeneous Transformation Matrix (HTM) for a simple rotation about the axis depends on the axis about which the rotation takes place as seen in the equation below.
+The form of the Homogeneous Transformation Matrix (HTM) for a simple rotation about the axis depends on the axis about which the rotation takes place as seen in the [equation](#^1211fc) below for the typical counter clockwise forms.

 $$
 \begin{matrix}